Skip to content

 Hiking and trekking in the Valencia region is initially a matter of transport.
 Areas of interest for hiking are some 60 kilometres and more away from the city.
 They include Calles, Chelva, Navajas, Xativa, Chulilla and Montanejo.

-A brief history of Valencia
+A Brief History of Valencia

 A story with repeated periods of flourish and decline intersperses the history of Valencia.
 Roman soldiers were prevalent in Europe for several centuries before and after the birth of Christ.
 Just over a hundred years BC they settled in the area of today’s old city.